Supreme Court of the Soviet Union: Creation of the Supreme Court of the Soviet Union

-Lenin Era
+Lenin era

 When the Soviet legal system was established, it was intended to serve the proletariat through the Communist Party.
 To assure this would be the case, the Communist Party packed the courts with loyal and trusted party members.
 Complications arose from this court packing as many Soviet jurists lacked legal training or judicial experience, a situation that led to a large number of appeals.
 The USSR Supreme Court played a limited role in regular legal affairs, as per the 1924 Constitution of the Soviet Union, meaning that appellate cases from the Soviet Republic courts could not be appealed to the USSR Supreme Court, only the Republic Supreme Courts.
 The Supreme Court was consequently limited to cases from military tribunals.
 Republic courts could issue policy directives, whereas the USSR Supreme Court could only do so in relation to Soviet law.

 The primary role of the USSR Supreme Court was constitutional review.
 The Supreme Court assessed Republic law to ensure consistency with Soviet law, at the behest of Central Executive Committee of the Soviet Union.
 It mostly served an advisory role, as it was the duty of the Central Executive Committee to act upon the court's interpretation.

-Stalin Era
+Stalin era

 In 1929, the constitutional activity of the Supreme Court ended.
-Stalin's Collectivisation programs led to the simplification of the legal system and legal norms; courts were expected to serve political goals.
+Stalin's collectivisation programs led to the simplification of the legal system and legal norms; courts were expected to serve political goals.
 The attention of the USSR Supreme Court was directed towards monitoring lower courts.
 In 1934, the USSR Supreme Court gained the legal authority to issue instructions, obtain reports, and conduct surveys of lower courts.

-During Stalin's Purges, charges were brought in various courts, including provincial courts, Republic Courts and the USSR Supreme Court.
+During Stalin's purges, charges were brought in various courts, including provincial courts, Republic Courts and the USSR Supreme Court.
 Eventually, in 1938 almost all members of the USSR Supreme Court were purged; most were sent to labor camps.
 Stalin installed new judges in the USSR Supreme Court, who were given significantly more power under the 1936 Constitution of the Soviet Union.
-The USSR Supreme Court was empowered to examine provincial court cases, thus bypassing Republic Supreme Courts.
+The USSR Supreme Court was empowered to examine provincial court cases, thus bypassing republic level supreme courts.